asimniaz-ai/GRAD-CAM-PYTORCH/README.md

 - Save the result: Save the resulting heatmap and the overlaid image to visualize the important regions in the input image that contributed the most to the prediction of the target class.

-- These are the basic steps to implement GRAD-CAM in PyTorch.
-However, you may need to make some modifications based on the architecture of your model.